dcparker/temporals/README.markdown

-= time_point =
+# time_point #

 * http://github.com/dcparker/time_point

-== DESCRIPTION ==
+## DESCRIPTION ##

 An attempt at a Ruby implementation of Martin Fowler's TimePoint pattern (http://martinfowler.com/ap2/timePoint.html).
 It is most certainly lacking some areas (ex. timezone support), but its algorithm for parsing the natural language for recurring time-points is quite powerful.

-== FEATURES/PROBLEMS ==
+## PROBLEMS ##

 * Does not yet understand words that reference from today's date, like "Today", "Tomorrow", "Next Week".
 * Does not yet assume an end-time for a time-range when an end-time is not given.
 This is necessary so that '2pm Fridays' really means '2-3pm Fridays', and '2:30pm Fridays' really means '2:30-2:31pm Fridays'.
+* Not yet able to compare two TimePoints.
+* Not yet able to serialize a parsed TimePoint back into text.

-== SYNOPSIS ==
+## SYNOPSIS ##

-TimePoint works to follow the true spirit of the TimePoint pattern -- the idea that every expression of time is in fact a block of time, and we mean these expressions to be to differing precisions.
+TimePoint works to follow the true spirit of the TimePoint pattern -- the idea that every expression of time in fact has a certain level of precision intended.
 For example, if I say "March 5, 2000", I simply mean any time within that day -- all day.
 However, if I say "2:05pm March 5, 2000", I mean any second within that very specific minute.
 But if I say "2:00pm Fridays" I really mean every Friday, and that expression is precise to the day-of-week and to the hour and minute, but the second, week, month, or year don't matter.

 The main usage of TimePoint, as it currently has been built for, is TimePoint.parse and TimePoint#include?.
 Here are several examples: